enter-haken/memories/memories/brain.md

 * connecting information with each other
   * maybe with machine learning / text mining.
 * rate the connection
+  * the memory get ranked by the count of links to it
 * find paths between information

 My target is: